An Inclusive Playground for Rotary Athletic Park

-The focus is on an interactive playground for children of all abilities between the ages of 2-12 years.
+The focus of this playground is an interactive area for children of all abilities between the ages of 2-12 years.
 The playground is designed with varying challenge levels while promoting social inclusion and active play.

 Included in the design are a number of wheelchair accessible activities, sensory panels and musical elements.
 The surface is poured in place to provide accessibility for wheeled mobility devices.